aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 - [SetDefaultCamera](../../Visual%20rendering/SetDefaultCamera.md) is called
 - [UpdateAnim](../../Visual%20rendering/UpdateAnim.md) is called

-From there, what follows depends on if the actionid is -555 or not (this actionid is reserved for a player first strike).
+From there, what follows depends on if the actionid is -555 or not (whether this is a blank dummy call or not).

 If it is, the only logic that happens is `action` is set to false switching to a [controlled flow](../Update%20flows/Controlled%20flow.md) followed by skipping to the cleanup phase.